 …fill in the details and click ‘Save’.
 You’re done.

-Following the same process, you can store credit card details, notes, and national IDs, too.
-Though the option to store national IDs is available only in the smartphone app.
+Following the same process, you can store credit card details, notes, data, and national IDs, too.
+Though the option to store national IDs is available only in the mobile app.

 #2.
 The auto-fill feature of Myki desktop app was flawless.
 When you open a site whose credentials are already stored in the vault, it automatically shows you the login options like this: